jinx420/isThisWebsiteOnline/README.md

 ### Unsure Features

-*Note: The order represents the likelihood of it being implemented.*
+*Note: The order represents the likelihood of them being implemented.*

 - [ ] Batch checking
 - [ ] Extensions
-- [ ] HTTP Request sender (Dont know the use for this yet but it seems cool)
+- [ ] HTTP Request sender (Don't know the use for this yet, but it seems cool)
 - [ ] Dark Mode (Kind of a pain to do)
 - [ ] Documentation

 ### Scrapped Features

 *Note: Features listed here are gone for good, some will also have an explanation why I decided to remove them (see `Explanation:`).
-There is a very very slim chance they will get implemented again after some time.
-Farewell my friends*.  :sob:
+There is a very slim chance they will get implemented again after some time.
+Farewell, my friends.*  :sob:

-- Multiple Languages (*Explanation: This is a pain in the ass to maintain / verify translation, it also adds like **300** lines many of which repeat itself due to how this code is structured and due to limitations of the way I chose to implement it.
-The Multiple languages were kinda alright at the beginning but as soon as the code kept getting bigger so did the translations **for every line of code I had to add like 3 lines for translation**.
-This made the code very bloated, inefficient and it also implemented lots of bugs.*)
+- Multiple Languages (*Explanation: This is a pain in the ass to maintain/verify translation, it also adds like **300** lines, many of which repeat themselves due to how this code is structured and due to limitations of the way I chose to implement it.
+The multiple languages were kinda alright at the beginning, but as soon as the code kept getting bigger, so did the translations.
+For every line of code, I had to add like 3 lines for translation.
+This made the code very bloated, inefficient, and it also introduced lots of bugs.*)

 ## How to Compile It Yourself